 Notes on the data: Aboriginal and Torres Strait Islander people, age distribution

-Notes: There is a substantial difference between the Census counts of Aboriginal and Torres Strait Islander Australians and the estimated resident population (ERP), adjusted for net undercount as measured by the Post Enumeration Survey undertaken by the ABS (the (Aboriginal) ERP is 17.5% higher for Australia than the Census count).
-Given this difference, and as the ABS has not released Aboriginal ERP by age at the Indigenous Area (IARE) level used in the Social Health Atlases, PHIDU has produced an estimated resident population by age and sex at 2016.
-This is of particular importance for the calculation of rates of hospitalisation, mortality etc.
+Note: The data are the usual resident population (URP) derived from the Census.
+There is, however, a substantial difference between the Census counts (usual resident population (URP)) of Aboriginal and Torres Strait Islander Australians (812,728) and the Australian Bureau of Statistics’ (ABS’) estimated resident population (ERP), adjusted for net undercount as measured by the Post Enumeration Survey undertaken by the ABS (an ERP of 984,002, which is 21.1% higher than the Census count) .
+As the ABS has not released Aboriginal ERP by age at the Indigenous Area level, the geographical area used in the Social Health Atlases, the data published here are the URP, for which age/sex data are available.
+When further population data for the Aboriginal population become available from the ABS (scheduled for August 2023), PHIDU will examine the possibility of producing an estimated resident population by age at the Indigenous Area level, as was the case following the 2016 Census.

-Numerator: Aboriginal male, female and total estimated resident population by 5-year age group: 0-4 years to 65+ years
+Numerator: Aboriginal usual resident population by all ages and 5-year age group: 0-4 years to 65+ years

-Detail of analysis: The age group as a percentage of the total Aboriginal population for males, for females and for persons
+Detail of analysis: Aboriginal usual resident population, all ages and 5-year age group as a percentage of the total population